ajoslin/min-rpc/readme.md

 ###### getContext(req, res, callback)

-Pass the `context` that will be passed as the first argument into all service methods.
+Set the `this` that will be used when calling all service methods.
+Use this for things like getting the current user and checking permissions in your service methods.

-Call `callback` with `(error, context)`
+Call `callback` with `(error, context)`.
+If `error` is given, the service method will never be called.

-This is most often used to set the current user.
-Example:
+**Note**: When using `options.getContext`, avoid arrow functions in your service methods. `this` matters.

 ```js
 var rpcServer = RpcServer(services, {